kubernetes-sigs/cluster-api/docs/proposals/20220927-labels-and-annotations-sync-between-machine-and-nodes.md

 The following challenges have been identified through various iterations:

 - Define how labels and annotations propagate from Machine to Node.
-- Define how labels propagate from ClusterClass to KubeadmControlPlane/MachineDeployments/Machine Pools, and ultimately to Machines.
+- Define how labels and annotations propagate from ClusterClass to KubeadmControlPlane/MachineDeployments/Machine Pools, and ultimately to Machines.
 - Define how to prevent that label and annotation propagation triggers unnecessary rollouts.

 With the "divide and conquer" principle in mind this proposal aims to address the first point only, while the remaining points are going to be addressed in separated, complementary efforts.